-• Many interventions in the awa were suggested.
+Many interventions in the awa were suggested.
 A post-2015 flood assessment showed that the capacity of the main channel then was greater than in 1995.
 Interventions like dredging the river channel are neither effective nor financially feasible in the medium- to long-term.
-Moreover, given the legal personhood of the river and its cultural significance to tangata whenua, such interventions would cause unacceptable negative cultural and ecological impacts.
+Moreover, significant negative cultural and ecological impacts would result given the scale of such interventions as well as the legal personhood of the river and its cultural significance to tangata whenua.
+Securing consents for such activities would be unlikely.
 Interventions in the body of the river are therefore not a solution for reducing flood risk along Anzac Parade.